theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 GROUP BY tells SQL what field or fields we want to use to aggregate the data.
 If we want to group by multiple fields, we give GROUP BY a comma separated list.

-***EXERCISE: Write queries that return: 1.
+***EXERCISE 5: Write queries that return: 1.
 How many individuals were counted in each year.
 2. Average weight of each species in each year***

 We can order the results of our aggregation by a specific column, including the aggregated column.
 Let’s count the number of individuals of each species captured, ordered by the count